veritas44/app-builder-console/pages/docs/Frontend/iOS-guide.md

 1. Select **Production** in the build menu
 1. Xcode will now launch with your app
 1. Select your project in the Xcode project navigator
-1. Type in a bundle id and build number for you project
+1. Type in a bundle id and build number for your project
 1. To configure automatic signing,
     1. Navigate to signing and capabilities
     1. Select your signing team